 The state submitted its 1115 waiver in August 2016.
 Subsequently, the state submitted an amendment to the waiver July 3rd, 2017 with the federal comment period open until August 3rd, 2017.
-The waiver is currently awaiting federal approval.
+The waiver has been approved.

 The Kentucky HEALTH waiver targets the Medicaid expansion population: childless adults with incomes below 138 percent of the federal poverty line.
 However, other populations such as children and other non-disabled adults (like low-income parents, pregnant women and caretakers) are also subject to certain elements of the Kentucky HEALTH waiver.

 Kentucky proposes to charge premiums to most non-disabled adults on a sliding scale from $1 to $15 per month in lieu of copayments.
 For individuals above 100 percent of poverty, failure to pay premiums within the sixty day grace period would result in disenrollment and a six month lock out unless they pay their back due premiums and participate in a financial or heath literacy course.
 Those below poverty who fail to pay premiums in the first six months of coverage would be required to pay copayments instead.
 Learn more and get advocacy strategies to combat the premiums.

 The state requested to deduct $20, $50 and $75 from enrollees’ Health Savings Account (see below) for non-emergency use of the ER, with the amount increasing with each subsequent use.
 The state did not submit a 1916 cost sharing waiver for this request.
 Learn more and get advocacy strategies to combat cost sharing.